magratheaguide/vogsphere/docs/02-how-to-modify-the-html.md

 ## Quick Tips
 1. Look for comments that say `TODO`.
 These are things that you need to address when using Vogsphere.
-1. Don't forget to remove all `<!-- comments -->` before posting the HTML; Jcink can't handle HTML comments.
+1. Don't forget to remove all `<!-- comments -->` before posting the HTML; Jcink can't handle HTML comments in posts.

-## The Nitty Gritty
+## The Details

 Let's work our way through the HTML bit by bit.